Chapter 3: General Provisions, Section 8: Prosecution and Progress

 This section covers the subject of when the contractor begins work.
 Do not confuse the beginning of work with the beginning of contract time, which is specified in Section 8‑1.05, “Time,” of the Standard Specifications, and the date used on Form CEM-2701, “Weekly Statement of Working Days.”
 For additional information, refer to Section 3-804, “Time,” of this manual.

-Section 8-1.04, “Start of Job Site Activities,” of the Standard Specifications requires the contractor to begin work on a project within 15 calendar days after receiving notice of contract approval.
-The special provisions may modify the 15-day requirement for some projects including:
+Section 8-1.04, “Start of Job Site Activities,” of the Standard Specifications requires the contractor to begin work on a project without Stormwater Pollution Prevention Plan (SWPPP) requirements within 15 calendar days after receiving notice of contract approval.
+For projects requiring a SWPPP, the contractor is to begin work within 55 calendar days after receiving notice of contract approval.
+The special provisions may modify these standard start requirements for some projects including:

 - Flexible start